 For a list of all attractions and their specific requirements and accommodations at Universal Studios Florida™ and Universal's Islands of Adventure™, please consult Universal Orlando's Rider's Guide for Rider Safety and Guests with Disabilities.
-For a list of all attractions’ requirements and accommodations at Universal's Volcano Bay™, please see the Volcano Bay Rider's Guide.
+For a list of all attractions’ requirements and accommodations at Universal's Volcano Bay™, please see the Volcano Bay’s Guide for Rider Safety and Accessibility.

 We offer regularly-scheduled, interpreted performances at many of our in-park shows.
 Please consult your guide map upon arrival so that you can plan your day accordingly.
 As a regular service to all our park guests, selected "live action" shows offer interpreted show times every day year-round.
 The show schedule is subject to change each week, so interpreted shows are printed on the Park Guide (map) available as soon as you enter each of our parks.
 You will see the icon for "interpret" next to the show times that will be interpreted.
 For more information, you can contact Guest Services at 407-224-4233, choose option 2 or email them at http://www.visitorsatisfaction.com/contactus/.

 In addition to interpreting services, closed captioning and assistive listening devices, guidebooks for guests with disabilities, and attraction scripts are available at Guest Services in each theme park.
 For guests who are deaf or hard of hearing, Telecommunication Devices for the Deaf (TDDs) are located at the Guest Services inside Universal Studios and Universal’s Islands of Adventure.